 Deep Dive

-The repository description states it was designed for the Stoa data exchange platform within the Prometeus ecosystem.
-The lack of recent commits may indicate the tool is considered feature-complete, development has moved to private repositories, or focus has shifted to other parts of the stack.
+The explorer is described as a tool to display transactions within the Prometeus ecosystem.
+The lack of recent commits may indicate the tool is stable, development has shifted to other repositories, or this aspect of the project is no longer a priority.

 (GitHub)